Noreen Joa

 Q: The twisted, looping structure looks both intentional and spontaneous.
 Could you share a bit about how the form came together—was it planned or something that evolved as you worked on it?

+N: The form came together very intuitively.
+I started with a loose structure in mind—building upward from branching networks—but as I worked, the loops and twists began to evolve on their own, guided by the resilience and limits of the clay itself.
 The surface became a response to internal landscapes we carry—emotional ecosystems shaped by sensitivity, tears, and renewal.
 As the piece developed, it shifted into something more fluid and cocoon-like.
 I wanted it to feel frozen yet alive, holding that tension between dormancy and becoming.
 The cocoon really emerged through the process rather than from a fixed plan.

 Q: Seeing the piece photographed in snow and natural light gives it a quiet, almost mystical atmosphere.
 Was invoking a certain mood part of your vision for this work?